ghsourcecode/GDAL_Python3/README.md

 Extent and pixel size must be manually changed, all else is extracted automatically.
 The script returns files that are numbered in continuous order (*1.tif, 2.tif, 3.tif...*)

+### trend_stats.py

+Uses the input of annual rasters (inFol) and monthly rasters stored in sub-folders by month in inFol2.
+Returns pixel based coefficients from the linear regression on a monthly and annual basis